IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 This sample Groovy script to package build outputs:

 - Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
 The script is able to take a single DBB build report or multiple build reports to build a cumulative package across multiple incremental builds.
+  - It processes the MVSExec, CopyToPDS and the USS_Record types
+- (Optionally) generates the [Wazi Deploy application manifest](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=files-application-manifest-file) file.
 - Copies outputs to a temporary directory on Unix System Services and creates a tar file based on the temporary directory.

-The support for zFS files in the packaging process is performed through the use of an USS_RECORD type record in the DBB BuildReport.
+The support for zFS files in the packaging process is performed through the use of an `USS_RECORD` type record in the DBB BuildReport.

 ## Package Build Outputs Process - High-level Processing Flow